dustinpfister/blog_posts/_posts/js-onunload.md

 ## 1 - The basics of the on unload event

 In this section I will be going over a basic example of the on unload event in client side javaScript.
 Although I will be keeping this example as simple as I can this is not a [getting started type post on javaScript in general](/2018/11/27/js-getting-started/).
 So I assume that you have at least some experience when it comes to getting started with simple client side javaScript projects such as the ones I will be writing about in this post.
 On top of knowing the very basics when it comes to hello world at least with javaScript there is also reading up more on [event listeners](/2019/01/16/js-event-listeners/) in general as well as the [event objects](/2020/07/23/js-event-object/) that a developer works with in such event handers.

+### - The source code examples in this post are on github

+The source code examples in this post can be found in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-onunload) on Github along with the source code for all my other [posts on vanilla javaScript](/categories/js/).

 ## 1.1 - basic on unload example using local storage